Calliernie/tutorials/README.md

 # tutorials
-A set of react tutorials for later reference
+A set javascript tutorials for later reference